astromoose/gapnabber/README.md

 ## TODO
 * Fork product data loop for speed - this would need some abstraction work, jruby does not support fork (unsafe, apparently)
-* Tidy up yaml, newlines all over the place and special characters galore
+* Tidy up yaml, newlines all over the place and special characters galore.
+Also, id/name should be first after the index field
 * Add a 'quiet' option to suppress the browsing output